hardin47/website/Math150/Notes/index.md

 Class notes for Math 150 at Pomona College: Methods in Biostatistics.
 The notes are based primarily on the text **Practicing Statistics**, [@KuiperSklar].

 You are responsible for reading your text.
 Your text is very good & readable, so you should use it.
 Your text is not, however, overly technical.
-You should make sure you are coming to class and also reading the materials associated with the activities.
+You should make sure you are coming to class and asking lots of questions.